zqx1392/hello-world/README.md

 - contact japanpost via call
 - buy fucking gaming chair for ultimate 180 incline
+- Find new cabinet with key to hide things
 - midnight oasis

-do it now
-- jdrama

 Japan
 - write more
+- jdrama

 Exercise
 - running or self weight

 Programming
 - Soon
-- Find new cabinet with key to hide things

 what the fuck is kegel